 Fairfax County Redevelopment and Housing Authority Commissioners

-Ms. Jonas is a sixteen-year resident of Herndon and has served on the Herndon Town Council and currently serves as the Chair of the Town’s Planning Commission.
+Mrs. McKenna is a eighteen-year resident of Herndon and has previously served on the Herndon Town Council and as the Chair of the Town’s Planning Commission.
 In 2009, she was appointed by Fairfax County Supervisor John Foust to serve on the Dranesville District Area Plans Review Task Force, a group that reviewed the proposed development surrounding the Route 28 Metro Site and its future impact on the town.
 In 2018, she served as the chair of the task force appointed to reevaluate to the Innovation Station North area to determine a second option for land use in the area.
+In 2019, Mrs. McKenna served as the Co-Chair of the Affordable Housing Resource Panel, tasked with providing recommendations to the Board of Supervisors surrounding the best strategies to implement in addressing the need for affordable housing in the county for the next 15 years.

 Bio coming soon!